thosgood/fga/README.md

 - `GIT_COMMIT_HASH_VARIABLE`
 - pdf output
 - pdf specific definitions (e.g. `\ourrar`, `\oullar`, `\simto`, `\simfrom`)
-- why is there no date for so many things in the bib?
-    + update all references with "to appear"?
 - turn any FGA citations into links
     + (including those that are citations to the FGAs in the bibliography?)
 - consistent choice between empty lines between i. and ii. or not
 - margin/padding -top of lists in `.itenv` (seems like there's none?)
-- no big bib at the very end?
-    + generally just... ugh bib mess
 - bring over menu bar from qubit.guide? new github source icon etc.

 - [x] 1